RecipesLearn

 These primals and/or sub-primals are then cut into smaller cuts to be sold to consumers via restaurants or grocery stores (these are called retail cuts).

-diagram that shows the eight different primal cuts of beef on a cow
+the primal cuts of beef labeled on a cow

 anatomical location of the brisket primal on the cow

-The brisket primal is essentially the chest muscles of the cow and it is found under the first 5 rib bones.
+The brisket primal are essentially the chest muscles of the cow and it is found under the first 5 rib bones.

 foreshank and hind shanks